Correlation Between Bank Amar and Bank Ina

 Strong

 Over the last 90 days Bank Amar Indonesia has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite conflicting performance in the last few months, the Stock's forward-looking signals remain quite persistent which may send shares a bit higher in April 2025.
-The latest mess may also be a sign of long-standing up-swing for the company institutional investors.
+Despite latest conflicting performance, the Stock's forward-looking signals remain persistent and the latest mess on Wall Street may also be a sign of long-standing gains for the company institutional investors.

 Bank Ina Perdana